-- (1) The President shall be responsible for- - (a) the conduct of relations with other states and international organisations; - (b) the reception of envoys accredited to The Gambia and the appointment of the principal representatives of The Gambia abroad; - (c) the negotiation and, subject to ratification by the National Assembly, the conclusion of treaties and other international agreements; - (d) subject to the prior approval of the National assembly, the declaration of war and the making of peace. - (2) The Gambia shall not- - (a) enter into any engagement with any other country which causes it to lose its sovereignty without the matter first being put to a referendum and passed by such majority as may be prescribed by an Act of the National assembly; - (b) become a member of any international organisation unless the National assembly is satisfied that it is in the interest of The Gambia and that membership does not derogate from its sovereignty. - (3) The National assembly may, by resolution establish procedures for the ratification of treaties and other international agreements.
+- a. the conduct of relations with other states and international organisations; - b. the reception of envoys accredited to The Gambia and the appointment of the principal representatives of The Gambia abroad; - c. the negotiation and, subject to ratification by the National Assembly, the conclusion of treaties and other international agreements; - d. subject to the prior approval of the National assembly, the declaration of war and the making of peace. - 2.
+The Gambia shall not- - a. enter into any engagement with any other country which causes it to lose its sovereignty without the matter first being put to a referendum and passed by such majority as may be prescribed by an Act of the National assembly; - b. become a member of any international organisation unless the National assembly is satisfied that it is in the interest of The Gambia and that membership does not derogate from its sovereignty. - 3.
+The National assembly may, by resolution establish procedures for the ratification of treaties and international agreements.